Rainbow Orzo Salad

 Ingredients

-- Orzo: I like to use orzo in this salad, however you can use whatever small pasta shape you prefer.
+- Orzo: Orzo is the perfect pasta shape for this salad.
+I like Delallo, but you can use whatever brand you prefer.
+You can use whatever small pasta shape you like if you don’t have orzo.
 Regular, whole wheat, or gluten-free all work in this recipe.

-- Tomatoes: Quartered cherry tomatoes or diced roma tomatoes.
+- Tomatoes: Quartered cherry tomatoes, grape tomatoes, or diced roma tomatoes.

 - Peppers: Diced yellow and orange bell pepper.
 I used half of each for the different pops of color.
 You can choose whatever color bell pepper you have available.

 - Cucumber: Diced cucumber.
-I used english cucumber, but you can use any cucumber variety.
-Garden or Persian cucumbers would also be great in this salad.
-I left the peels on for an added pop of color, but you can peel them if you'd like.
+I used English cucumber, but you can use any cucumber variety.
+Persian cucumbers would also be great in this salad.
+Leave the peels on for an added pop of color.

 - Red Onion: Diced red onion (optional).